ac000/sprotly/README.md

 ## Building

-The only requirement is libac.
+The only hard requirement is libac.
 On a rpm based system something like the following should work

     $ git clone https://github.com/ac000/libac